Skip to main content

 I need a contact person for additional help with Workday reporting and historical data.

-Contact information for reporting leads and business area representatives is available in the Adminsitrative Resource Center to help with your data and Workday reporting needs.
+Contact information for reporting leads and business area representatives is available in the Administrative Resource Center to help with your data and Workday reporting needs.
 Log in to the ARC with your Ohio State credentials.

 If you still have questions about getting historical data or reporting help after consulting the information in the previous link, please contact the Service Desk by calling 614-688-4357 (HELP) or emailing servicedesk@osu.edu and ask that your question be routed to the “Administrative Services Data Warehouse” group.